Michaelvasandani/RecipesAnalysis/README.md

 | `COM.CUSTOMERS`            | Number of commercial customers affected                                                       |
 | `IND.CUSTOMERS`            | Number of industrial customers affected                                                       |
 | `TOTAL.CUSTOMERS`          | Total number of customers affected                                                            |

-## Cleaning and EDA

-<iframe src="assets/10-80-enrollment.html" width=800 height=600 frameBorder=0></iframe>
-## Data Cleaning and Exploratory Data Analysis

-The first step is to clean the dataset to ensure it is organized and free of inconsistencies, preparing it for analysis.

 ## Cleaning